openstack/openstack-manuals/doc/install-guide/source/environment-nosql-database.rst

 .. only:: rdo

-   #.
-Install the MongoDB package:
+   1. Install the MongoDB packages:

       .. code-block:: console